Exabyte-io/documentation/docs/tutorials/dft/addons/structural-relaxation.md

 ## Examine Unit Input Files

 The user can now try to open the main "vc-relax" [Execution Unit](../../../workflows/components/units.md) within the "Variable-cell Relaxation" [Subworkflow](../../../workflows/components/subworkflows.md) by clicking it.
-The contents of the input files used for the structural relaxation study within the VASP calculation can in this way be inspected, towards the bottom of the [unit editor interface](../../../workflow-designer/unit-editor.md#unit-input-templates).
+The contents of the input files used for the structural relaxation study can in this way be inspected, towards the bottom of the [unit editor interface](../../../workflow-designer/unit-editor.md#unit-input-templates).

-The type of relaxation calculation performed is always by default a variable-cell relaxation allowing for all [crystalline degrees of freedom](../../../properties-directory/structural/final-structure.md) to be adjusted simultaneously, including therefore the relaxation of the [atomic positions](../../../properties-directory/structural/basis.md) as well as of the [unit cell shape and size](../../../properties-directory/structural/lattice.md).
+The type of relaxation calculation performed is always by default a variable-cell relaxation allowing for all [degrees of freedom](../../../properties-directory/structural/final-structure.md) to be adjusted simultaneously, including therefore the relaxation of the [atomic positions](../../../properties-directory/structural/basis.md) as well as of the [unit cell shape and size](../../../properties-directory/structural/lattice.md).

 Please note that the POSCAR file employed in the ensuing Total Energy subworkflow computation is just a placeholder, and during the course of its execution will be overwritten by a CONTCAR file obtained from the results of the preliminary relaxation.